frgy17ac/Exammmmm/README.md

 'ExamData' contains the CSV files for the exam.

+'Figures' contains all figures used in the paper in PDF-format.

 'Solutions' contains our solutions to the exam questions.

 'ExamOrdinary2021.pdf' contains the questions for the exam.